-Welcome to Rohan St. Andrews from Mel Walker (manager), Ewa (assistant manager), Brian, Jenna, Jeff, Jess and Sophie.
+Welcome to Rohan St. Andrews from Mel Walker (manager), Ewa (assistant manager), Brian, Jenna, Sarah, Jon and Sophie.

 Shop address: 137 South Street St Andrews KY16 9UN

 Welcome to St Andrews is just north the Edinburgh and the Firth of Forth.
 It is known worldwide as the “home of golf”.
 The town is also home to the University of St Andrews, the third oldest university in the English-speaking world.